IT4306 · IT Project Management · Level II Sem 4

 05

 Describe all five approaches for developing a WBS.
-Which approach is best suited to which situation?
+Which suits which situation?

 WBS Approaches